 Resolving the dispute

-Even if an application has been made to QCAT, you can still try to resolve your dispute yourself.
-This may include approaching the person you are in dispute with, and trying to negotiate a solution.
-If you are unable to reach an agreement, you may wish to contact a Dispute Resolution Centre.
-The Centres offer free, impartial and confidential mediation services to assist people to settle their disputes without having to go to QCAT or to a court.
+Even if an application has been made to QCAT, the parties can still try to resolve the dispute between themselves.
+This may include approaching the person you are in dispute with and trying to negotiate a solution.
+If you are unable to reach an agreement, you can contact your local Dispute Resolution Centre.
+The centres offer free, impartial and confidential mediation services to help people settle their disputes without going to QCAT or court.

-As part of an independent tribunal, QCAT staff members are unable to provide you with any legal advice – including whether you should file a response or make a counter-application or your chances of success.
-You can get independent legal advice about your rights from a private solicitor or a community legal centre.
+As part of an independent tribunal, QCAT staff members cannot provide you with legal advice, including on whether you should file a response, make a counter-application or what your chances are of success.
+Access the fact sheet QCAT registry services – what staff can and cannot do.